typhonjs-demos-test/istanbul-jspm-coverage-example/README.md

 `typhonjs-istanbul-instrument-jspm` provides the instrumentation hook.

-`typhonjs-npm-build-test` provides an all inclusive
+`typhonjs-npm-build-test` provides an all inclusive NPM module with dependencies for building / testing / publishing NPM modules and instrumenting JSPM / SystemJS tests.

+Please note that Node 5+ / NPM 3+ may be required due to flat package installation introduced in NPM v3.

 To setup:
 - npm install -g jspm  (if not already installed globally)